RoWe98/RexPlayer/README.md

 This update is for the GUI items

-In this version you could know which sony you play and the length of the song
+In this version you could know which song you play and the length of the song

 # RexPlayer v1.0